jenkinsci/bridge-method-injector/README.md

 }
 ```

 ... and running the bytecode post processor, your class file will get the additional "bridge methods."
-In pseudo-code, it'll look like this:
+In pseudocode, it'll look like this:

 ```java
 // your original definition